getgrav/grav-theme-learn2/css/README.md

 		</div>
 	</div>

 !!!
-For every module page, begin with:
+For every module/sction/chapter page, begin with:
 	<a name="top"></a>
 	<hr class="hrfade">
 	<div class="inthislesson">